Drug policy of the United Kingdom: History

 Until 1916 drug use was hardly controlled, and widely available opium and coca preparations commonplace.

 Between 1916 and 1928 concerns about the use of these drugs by troops on leave from the First World War and then by people associated with the London criminal society gave rise to some controls being implemented.
 The distribution and use of morphine and cocaine, and later cannabis, were criminalised, but these drugs were available to addicts through doctors; this arrangement became known as the "British system" and was confirmed by the report of the Departmental Committee on Morphine and Heroin Addiction (Rolleston Committee) in 1926.

 The Rolleston Report was followed by "a period of nearly forty years of tranquillity in Britain, known as the Rolleston Era.
 During this period the medical profession regulated the distribution of licit opioid supplies and the provisions of the Dangerous Drugs Acts of 1920 and 1923 controlled illicit supplies."
 The medical treatment of dependent drug users was separated from the punishment of unregulated use and supply.
 This policy on drugs was maintained in Britain, and nowhere else, until the 1960s.
 Under this policy drug use remained low; there was relatively little recreational use and few dependent users, who were prescribed drugs by their doctors as part of their treatment.

-The import of Marijuana via exportation is 1% of the trade within the drug industry in the UK.

 It has been argued that the main legal innovations between 1925 and 1964 were in response to international pressures, not domestic problems.

 In the 1960s a few doctors prescribed large amounts of heroin, some of which was diverted into the illegal market.
 Also substances such as cannabis, amphetamines and LSD started to become significant in the UK.